VJ1224/python-scripts/subscriptions/README.md

 # Subscriptions

-Retrieves subscription email addresses stored in a Google Sheets file and saves them locally in a .txt file
+Retrieves email addresses stored in a Google Sheets file and saves them locally in a .txt file